HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Method:

 \subsection{Finger-Constrained Grasping Policy Learning}

 The first stage in all benchmarked tasks is grasping.
-Because the grasping subtask competes with subsequent subtasks for finger allocation, we propose a reward function that explicitly encourages exploration of diverse, low-resource grasping policies through finger-level contact rewards.
+Because the grasping subtask competes with subsequent subtasks for finger allocation, we propose a reward function that explicitly encourages exploration of diverse, low-resource grasping policies.
 To do this, we define the notion of ``active" and ``inactive" fingers within each subtask.
-Active fingers specify which fingers should interact with the current objective in each subtask, whereas inactive fingers are deliberately conserved for the following subtask.
+Active fingers specify which fingers interact with the current objective in each subtask, whereas inactive fingers are conserved for the following subtask.
 For example, in the first grasping subtask, the active fingers are used to grasp and hold the first object.
 In the second subtask, the roles reverse: the active fingers from the first subtask stabilize the grasped object, while the previously inactive fingers are used to accomplish the new objective (e.g., twisting a knob or pushing a second block).
-By incorporating the notion of active and inactive fingers into the reward function, we explicitly specify how finger resources are allocated across subtasks within the overall task.
-With this notion in mind, we define our reward $r_t$ during the grasping subtask at time $t$ as:
+By incorporating the notion of active and inactive fingers into the reward function, we specify how finger resources are allocated across subtasks within the overall task.
+We define our reward $r_t$ during the grasping subtask at time $t$ as:

 where we design the following new reward components: